asishrs/node-express-docker/README.md

 docker-machine ip  <your username>/node-express-docker
 ```
 * Test Node web application on Docker Image
+Gran the IP address of your container using above command before proceed.
-Open your favorite browser and type the url http://<ip-address>:49160
+Open your favorite browser and type the url http://{ip-address}:49160

 **Ti-ta** - Your sample application is now runnnig from Docker container.